Startup Costs: Key Expenses to Include in Your Budget

 Select the Tools You Need Carefully

-You'll need to choose the right tech stack and equip the team with the top tools for building your product and managing the work.
+You'll need to choose the right startup tech stack and equip the team with the top tools for building your product and managing the work.
 However, selecting the right set of tools is worth much consideration.
 As such, you need to think about:

 - solution compatibility and integration simplicity with other used tools;